 Glue Nail Repair Method

-- Remove your nail polish – If the affected nail has nail polish on it, you need remove it first with a nail polish remover.
+- Remove your nail polish – If the affected nail has nail polish on it, you need to remove it first with a nail polish remover.
 Make sure to gently remove it from the nails.
 Use a piece of cotton with some acetone.
 Place this on top of the nail to let it soak and avoid rubbing it in to avoid staining the nail.

-- Wash your hand with soap and water – The next thing you should do is to make sure that your finger and nail is clean.
+- Wash your hand with soap and water – The next thing you should do is to make sure that your finger and nail are clean.
 Do this by washing it with soap and water.
 This will lessen the risk of infecting the nail.

 - Use your nail glue – Nail glue like the IBD Brush-On Nail Glue shown above can be used.
-Although it is usually used for attaching artificial nails or tips, it can also help glue natural nails together.
+Although it is usually used for attaching artificial nails or tips, it can also glue the separate portions of natural nails together.
 Apply a small amount of glue and gently press the nail back together.

-- Let the glue set and harden – Some nail glue easily dry up and harden but may take a while.
-You should select quick-drying ones so you won’t have to hold the nail in place for a long time.
+- Let the glue set and harden – Some nail glue easily dries up and hardens, but may take a while.
+If possible, use a quick-drying glue so you won’t have to hold the nail in place for a long time.

 - Reapply nail polish if desired – Once the glue is dry, you can reapply your nail polish.
 This can also help strengthen the nail and cover the split or crack.

 Tea Bag Method for Split Repair

-For this method, you will use an ordinary tea bag or silk wrap to patch the nail and join them together.
+For this method, you will use an ordinary tea bag or silk wrap to patch the nail and join the two pieces together.
 Here is how:

 - Make sure the nail is clean – The first thing to do is to make sure that the nail is clean.
 You are going to seal it so whatever is in there will stay in there.
 You always want to avoid any potential cause of infection, so cleaning the nails is always the first step.